 According to the National Institute of Mental Health, 17.3 million adults in the U.S. have experienced at least one major depressive episode, and those episodes are higher among women (8.7% affected compared to the 5.3% of men).
 The prevalence is even higher in adults between the ages of 18-25 (13.1%).
 So, chances are if you’re a woman you’ve experienced a depressive episode at some point in your life.
 And clearly you are not alone.
 This compels me to open up about my own struggle with depression.

-Stigma and mental health go hand in hand and that’s a hard hurtle to leap over.
-And it’s made even tougher because I know most of my friends and family will be shocked to hear that I suffer from depression and what I’m about to share.
+Stigma and mental health go hand in hand and that’s a high hurtle to leap over.
+It’s scary for anyone to open up about for fear of judgement or misunderstanding.
+I know most of my friends, and even family, are shocked to hear that I struggle with depression and what I’m about to share.

 It started about two years ago when I turned 27.
 The next two years were a volley of ups and downs, denial and refusal to consider treatment.
 The struggle became so severe that I was hospitalized.
 That’s right, the strong minded and fierce Ali.
 Me.

 2018 had been the worst year of my life.
-I found myself in a very bad place; living in financial strain, in an emotionally abusive relationship that was getting worse by the day and living in a new city with no real friends or family.
+I found myself in a very bad place; living in financial strain, in an emotionally abusive relationship that was getting worse by the day, and living in a new city with no real friends or family nearby.

 Broke, insecure, terribly lonely and a deep sadness in the failures of my relationship began to grind away at any sense of self that I had left.
 I began to withdraw from daily life.
 I didn’t go out of my way to make connections with anyone which did little in getting myself out of my rut.
 I stopped caring about things I had always invested myself in, especially my writing.
 I just stopped.
 I was so lost and rather than doing anything sensible I just gave up.